-Rampant abuse and possible contempt of Court: full analysis of GOP memorandum
+Rampant abuse and possible contempt of Court: what you need to know about the GOP memo

 A clear pattern of such prejudice on the part of the senior decision makers within the Justice Department and the FBI who took these steps is now emerging, with Sally Yates, Peter Strzok and Lisa Page all expressing in vivid terms their intense hostility to Donald Trump, and with Andrew McCabe and Bruce Ohr connected through their marriages to people in the Democratic Party and in Fusion GPS who are also likely to be hostile to Donald Trump.

-Beyond that there has to be a suspicion that this hostility to Donald Trump and the actions taken against him and against members of his campaign were actively encouraged by the political superiors within the Obama administration of all these people.
+Beyond that there has to be a suspicion that the hostility of these people towards Donald Trump and the actions they took against him and against members of his campaign were actively encouraged by their political superiors within the Obama administration.
 Needless to say these superiors were not only closely connected to the Democratic Party and to Hillary Clinton herself but were also in many cases strongly hostile to Donald Trump.

 It is in the overwhelmingly strong interest of the United States that the truth about all of this be told and that all these questions be answered.